n33kos/AlwaysHearActiveWalkie/thunderstore/README.md

 Now when you are exploring with someone who has a walkie you should be able to hear both sides of the conversation.

-It also allows you to head active walkies on the floor which should give youa  bit of an edge if the walkie-holder has just been face hugged.
+It also allows you to head active walkies on the floor which should give you a bit of an edge if the walkie-holder has just been face hugged.

-## NOTE: This mod is under active development, Sorry the V1.0.0 didnt work, It is difficult to test this one alone
+## NOTE: This mod is under active development